Security Operations20 min read

 Baseline Learning Period Management

-Behavioral detection in OT monitoring platforms requires an established baseline: the platform learns what "normal" looks like before it can alert on anomalies.
-Poorly managed baseline periods produce either poor detection coverage (too short, normal behaviors not yet observed) or excessive false positives (normal operational variations not captured in the baseline).
+Behavioral detection requires an established baseline: the platform must learn what "normal" looks like before it can alert on anomalies.
+Poorly managed baseline periods produce either poor detection coverage (too short) or excessive false positives (normal operational variations not captured in the baseline).

 Baseline Period Planning